List of female United States Cabinet members: Cabinet-level positions

-The president may designate or remove additional officials as members of the Cabinet.
-These positions have not always been in the Cabinet, so some female officeholders may not be listed.
+The president may designate or remove additional officials as members of the cabinet.
+These positions have not always been in the cabinet, so some female officeholders may not be listed.

-The following list includes women who have held Cabinet-level positions, which can vary under each president.
+The following list includes women who have held cabinet-level positions, which can vary under each president.
 They are not in the line of succession and are not necessarily officers of the United States.
 The table below is organized based on the beginning of their terms in office while it was raised to cabinet-level status.
-Officeholders whose terms begin the same day are ranked alphabetically by last name.
+Officeholders whose terms begin the same day are listed alphabetically by last name.